learnable-content/wordpress-base-theme-course/README.md

-# Blog Templates
+# Page Template

-So you always have to remember that WordPress started as a blogging software.
-Through the years it has fully developed into a full cms packaged used by many sites today.
-So keeping this in mind remember that templating/theming a site is blog first focussed.
-So by default the blog part of WordPress shows on first install.
+So remembering again that WordPress is blog first you have to set it up on the back end for a page to load first as the home page.
+If not then the blog is the home page and then you will access the pages through their urls.

 ## index.php

-Remembering the WordPress' theme template hierarchy this file is the end all file for WordPress.
-It is also the file that runs the blog home page.
-So normally we could just leave this file as the blog posts page.

-## home.php

-If for some reason did not want the `index.php` file to be the blog posts page we could use this file and alter it's style or structure that would then be the blogs "home page".
-For the most part just having the `index.php` will suffice for site projects.

-## single.php

-When you click on a blog post you then will get that blog post on it's own.
-This blog post on it's own will default to use the `index.php` file unless we create a `single.php` file to use for all "single" block posts.
+So if you have no other files then the `index.php` will be used as the page template for any pages that you have.

-## Additional files
+## page.php

-Be sure to reference the template hierarchy diagram in the previous lesson.
-There are some additional files that you can use that interact with the blog side of WordPress.
-Some examples are below:

-- archive.php (We will discuss later)
-- tag.php - for tags inside WordPress
-- category.php - for categories inside the blog
-- author.php - for authors of blog posts
+So you would want to create a `page.php` file to theme any pages that are created in the admin area.
+So let's create a test page and see how our `page.php` will interact with this.